28 min read

 Be Descriptive of Your Page

-Front Load Your Title With Keywords
+Front Load Your Title with Keywords

 Use the specific keywords you want to rank for as the first words in your title.
-In the example above, the Kraff Eye Institute front loaded their title with “Lasik Chicago” to rank for those keywords.
+In the example above, the Kraff Eye Institute front-loaded their title with “Lasik Chicago” to rank for those keywords.

 Contain Numerous Valuable Keywords

 Put yourself in your target consumer’s shoes.
-Outside of searching for your actual brand name, what keywords would they use when searching for the kind of products you provide.
+Outside of searching for your actual brand name, what keywords would they use when searching for the kind of products you provide?
 Try to avoid using overly broad keywords, and make sure the words you’re using are ones people are actually typing into search engines.
 This is a bit of both an art and a science and might take some trial and error.

 Be the Right Length